QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 <div class="row row-cols-md-2"><div>

-Behavior-driven development (BDD) is a software development methodology that break down every part of the code into 3 sentences, explaining concretely how the code should behave.
+Behavior-driven development (BDD) is a software development methodology that breaks down every part of the code into 3 sentences, explaining concretely how the code should behave.

 👉 These questions are answered for every use case of a function before adding the function to the code base.
 </div><div class="align-self-center">

 * <kbd>Given</kbd> some parameters/actions/input

-* <kbd>When</kbd> some action triggering the process
+* <kbd>When</kbd> some action triggers the process

 * <kbd>Then</kbd> some action/result/output